vulcanize/vulcanizedb/README.md

 If you have full rinkeby chaindata you can move it to `rinkeby_vulcanizedb_geth_data` docker volume to skip long wait of sync.

 ## Running the Tests
+- Replace the empty `ipcPath` in the `environments/infura.toml` with a path to a full archival node's eth_jsonrpc endpoint (e.g. local geth node ipc path or infura url)
 - `createdb vulcanize_private` will create the test db
 - `make migrate NAME=vulcanize_private` will run the db migrations
 - `make test` will run the unit tests and skip the integration tests